palmerandy/Programming-Challenge/README.md

 Unit tests and API integration tests have been supplied.

 ### Running API Tests
-* Within Visual Studio I find it easiet to start the Products Project without debugging
+* Within Visual Studio I find it easiest to start the Products Project without debugging
 * Then Open Test Explorer (Tests > Windows > Test Explorer)
 * Click the run all button or use the shortcut Ctrl + R, A